-Rotator cuff tears that are surgical repaired fail almost 60% of the time?
+Rotator cuff tears that are surgically repaired fail almost 60% of the time?
 Why go through the risks of surgery only to have that kind of odds going

-Regenerative medicine with Biochk should possibly be your first choice.
-Get the facts about how a rotator cuff tear may respond well to regenerative cell therapy.
-Stem cell therapy helps your body do what it was designed to do.
+Umbilical cord tissue products with Biochk should possibly be your first choice.
+Get the facts about how a rotator cuff tear may respond well to our therapy.
+Our therapy helps your body do what it was designed to do.

 Rotator Cuff Tear